-We are already seeing news headlines around “hallucinations” (where AI is generating false information) and infringement of intellectual property rights.
+We are already seeing news headlines around “hallucinations” (where AI is generating false information) and infringements of intellectual property rights.
 We also know there are issues around ethics, data protection and confidentiality, just to name a few.

-Despite this, the value of AI as a productivity tool (at the very least) cannot be underestimated and a failure to adopt is not an option for most businesses if they wish to remain competitive and retain the best talent.
+Despite this, the value of AI as a productivity tool (at the very least) cannot be underestimated and failure to adopt is not an option for most businesses if they wish to remain competitive and retain the best talent.
 As such, instead of resisting generative AI, businesses could be thinking of pragmatic ways to manage the use of such tools to help minimise legal and practical risks.

 A good starting point is to provide guidance to employees on use of generative AI with an AI policy, and here are a number of useful points for inclusion in such a policy: